egri-nagy/kigen/README.md

 # kigen
-General implementation of diagram semigroups based on partitioned binary relations.
+General implementation of diagram semigroups based on partitioned binary relations (as defined in http://arxiv.org/abs/1102.0862).

 Goals: